Feyerabend/cc/ch07/addition/signals/README.md

-5. *FIR filters* are unconditionally stable and can achieve exactly linear phase. *IIR filters* are more efficient but introduce phase distortion and require care to ensure stability -- checked via pole location in the z-plane.
+5. *FIR filters* are unconditionally stable and can achieve exactly linear phase. *IIR filters* are more efficient but introduce phase distortion and require care to ensure stability--checked via pole location in the z-plane.

 6. *Windowing* reduces spectral leakage when analysing finite-length